Planar Degenerate Anchoring in Landau-de Gennes Energy: An extension proposition

 With regard to the estimate of \( W^{\h{0.5pt}q}_{\widehat{\mathbbm{v}},\,\varphi_{\ddagger,\star},\,D_\rho}\), we first use the triangle inequality to obtain Note that $\left|\h{0.5pt} \widehat{\mathbbm{v}} - \mathbbm{v} \h{0.5pt} \right| \leq \textup{dist}_{\varphi_{\ddagger,\,\star}} ( \mathbbm{v})$ and $\textup{dist}_{\varphi_{\ddagger,\,\star}} ( \mathbbm{v}) \leq | \h{0.5pt}\mathbbm{v} - q \h{0.5pt}| + \textup{dist}_{\varphi_{\ddagger,\,\star}} (q).$ Moreover, since $\mathbbm v$ is harmonic.
 We then have By \eqref{2188}, it turns out that This estimate and the relation: complete the proof. \end{proof}

-Next, we construct an extension of a map from the sphere to the spherical shell.
-The key idea is to transform certain regions of the spherical shell into cylinders.
-The top face of each cylinder is diffeomorphic to a subset of the outer sphere.
-By these diffeomorphisms, the map defined on the outer sphere can be pulled to the tops of the cylinders.
-We extend the maps on the top faces to the lateral surface of each cylinder constantly, obtaining boundary values for the bottom faces.
-Then, we can use Lemma \ref{lem ext for dim2} to construct an extension on the bottom faces of the cylinders.
-With these boundary values of the cylinders, Lemma \ref{lem ext to cylinder tan} induces extensions over the interiors of the cylinders.
+Next, we extend a map on a hemisphere to a hemispherical shell.
+The key idea is to transform certain regions of the hemispherical shell to (half) cylinders.
+The top face of each (half) cylinder is diffeomorphic to a subset of the outer hemisphere.
+By these diffeomorphisms, the map defined on the outer hemisphere can be pulled to the tops of the (half) cylinders.
+We extend the map constantly on the top face to the lateral surface of each (half) cylinder, obtaining boundary values for the bottom face.
+Then we use harmonic extensions in Lemma \ref{lem ext for dim2} to define the values on the bottom faces of the (half) cylinders.
+With boundary values on the top, bottom, and lateral surfaces of the (half) cylinders, we then apply Lemmas \ref{lem ext to cylinder} and \ref{lem ext to cylinder tan} to induce extensions over the whole cylinders and half-cylinders, respectively.
+The extension from the hemisphere to the hemispherical shell can then be obtained by a covering argument.
+On the remaining regions of the hemispherical shell, those not covered by these (half) cylinders, the extended map is defined by constant extension.